-Note: An income limit of $51,000 must be met to qualify for VITA assistance.
+Note: An income limit must be met to qualify for VITA assistance.

 There are also various tax preparation services that can help most residents to prepare their federal and state returns.
 Most of these services will charge a fee for the preparation of your return.

-*Software such as Turbo Tax, Tax Act and others do NOT support forms for non-residents.
-Tax preparation services typically are not prepared to assist nonresidents.
-The IRS or VITA services offered are the best source for getting help with non-resident taxes.
+*Many tax software such as Turbo Tax, do NOT support forms for non-residents.
+Tax preparation services (H&R Block, etc.) typically are not prepared to assist non-residents.
+If you choose to use a preparation service, make sure they understand your filing status!
+The VITA preparation sites are the best source for getting help with non-resident taxes.

 Make sure you bring all Immigration related documents in addition to the tax documents received from LSUHSC or other entities to any assistance site or IRS office.